-- Cook the meatballs in the marinara sauce: Heat the oven to 350 degrees.
+- Cook the meatballs in the marinara sauce: Heat the oven to 350 degrees F (176 degrees C).
 Nestle the meatballs in the marinara sauce.
-Cover and bake 1 hour.
+Cover and bake for 1 hour.

-If broiling the meatballs (rather than pan frying), it's important to bake them on something that will allow the excess grease to drip out as they bake.
-A broiler pan is ideal, but you can also place a baking rack inside a foil lined rimmed baking sheet.
+- If broiling the meatballs, it's important to place them on something that will allow the excess grease to drip out as they bake.
+Good options include a broiler pan, a roasting pan with a rack, or a wire cooling rack set inside a foil-lined rimmed baking sheet.
+(See links below.)

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Commercial Quality Cookie Sheet and Rack - Aluminum Half Sheet Baking Pan and Stainless Steel Cooling Rack Set - This 13x18 Baking & Roasting Tray is Rust & Warp Resistant, Heavy Duty, of Thick Gauge

 Farberware Bakeware Nonstick Steel Roaster with Flat Rack, 11-Inch x 15-Inch, Gray

 Lodge Enameled Cast Iron Dutch Oven, 6 Quart, Red